-MEDICINAL VALUES OF MINERAL SPECIES AND THEIR POTENTIAL AVILABILITY IN KARNATAKA STATE, INDIA
+> MEDICINAL VALUES OF MINERAL SPECIES AND THEIR POTENTIAL AVILABILITY IN KARNATAKA STATE, INDIA.
+Mr. Mahesh Babu (discontinued) Registrar in Bangalore University

 This proposed research study is an inter disciplinary work provides data with regards to the sources of raw materials, their availability, potential usage manufacturing distribution and consumption by population this advanced approach in earth science would be beneficial to the people working in this field and beneficial to the state of Karnataka for meeting the future requirements of chemicals and in medicine manufacture.